Continuity, Uniqueness and Long-Term Behavior of Nash Flows Over Time: Uniqueness and continuity

-\paragraph{Uniqueness.} We are now ready to show the uniqueness result stated in \Cref{thm:uniqueness}. \begin{proof}[Proof of \Cref{thm:uniqueness}] Assume for contradiction that there are two distinct equilibrium trajectories $\l^{(1)}$ and $\l^{(2)}$ starting from $\linit$.
+\paragraph{Uniqueness.} \answer{We are now ready to prove uniqueness of equilibrium trajectories. } \begin{proof}[\answer{Proof of \Cref{thm:uniqueness}}] Assume for contradiction that there are two distinct equilibrium trajectories $\l^{(1)}$ and $\l^{(2)}$ starting from $\linit$.
 Without loss of generality we assume that the trajectories diverge right from the start: otherwise, simply consider the moment in time when the two trajectories diverge, and treat this as the initial condition (shifting times appropriately).